 This theatre seats 3,300 churchgoers and they have three two-hour services each week.
 It’s definitely a must on the list of things to do in Downtown Brooklyn.

-When thinking of things to do in Downtown Brooklyn, seeing a movie might be the last thing on your mind, but not anymore!
-Alamo Drafthouse opened up on the forth and fifth floors of City Point in Downtown Brooklyn, New York back in 2016.
+When thinking of things to do in Downtown Brooklyn, you have several great options for seeing a movie including might Alamo Drafthouse located on the 4th and 5th floors of City Point.

 Keep in mind seats are chosen and reserved by visitors prior to entering the auditorium.
 There is also a zero-tolerance policy for talking and texting during any film.